Wish You Were Here (Pink Floyd album): Concept

-Wish You Were Here is Floyd's second album with a conceptual theme, mostly at Roger Waters' direction.
-It reflects his feeling that the camaraderie that had served the band was, by then, largely absent.
-The album begins with a long instrumental preamble and segues into the lyrics for "Shine On You Crazy Diamond", a tribute to Syd Barrett, whose mental breakdown had forced him to leave the group seven years earlier.
+Wish You Were Here is the second Pink Floyd album with a conceptual theme, mostly at Roger Waters' direction, reflecting his feeling that the previous communal structure of the band had disappeared in favor of then-recently established professional musicianship.
+"I had some criticisms of Dark Side of the Moon," noted David Gilmour, saying that "[o]ne or two of the vehicles carrying the ideas were not as strong as the ideas that they carried.
+I thought we should try and work harder on marrying the idea and the vehicle that carried it, so that they both had an equal magic [...]
+It's something I was personally pushing when we made Wish You Were Here."
+The album begins with a long instrumental introduction shifting from ambient music to the main refrain of "Shine On You Crazy Diamond", the lyrics of which were penned as a tribute to Syd Barrett, whose mental breakdown had forced him to leave the group seven years earlier.
 Barrett is fondly recalled with lines such as "Remember when you were young, you shone like the sun" and "You reached for the secret too soon, you cried for the moon".

-Wish You Were Here is also a critique of the music business.
+Wish You Were Here also features lyrical criticism of the rock music industry and the then-recent mainstream perception of the band.
 "Shine On" crosses seamlessly into "Welcome to the Machine", a song that begins with an opening door (described by Waters as a symbol of musical discovery and progress betrayed by a music industry more interested in greed and success) and ends with a party, the latter epitomising "the lack of contact and real feelings between people".
-Similarly, "Have a Cigar" scorns record industry "fat-cats" with the lyrics repeating a stream of cliches heard by rising newcomers in the industry, and including the question "by the way, which one's Pink?" asked of the band on at least one occasion.
-The lyrics of the next song, "Wish You Were Here", relate both to Barrett's condition and to the dichotomy of Waters' character, with greed and ambition battling with compassion and idealism.
+Similarly, "Have a Cigar" scorns record industry "fat-cats" with the lyrics repeating a stream of cliches heard by rising newcomers in the industry, and including the question "by the way, which one's Pink?"; this was derived from a legitimate interaction with an agent who asked this of the band.
+The lyrics of the next song, "Wish You Were Here", relate both to Barrett's absence and to the dichotomy of Waters' character, with greed and ambition battling with compassion and idealism as the popularity of the band was growing.

-"I had some criticisms of Dark Side of the Moon…" noted David Gilmour.
-"One or two of the vehicles carrying the ideas were not as strong as the ideas that they carried.
-I thought we should try and work harder on marrying the idea and the vehicle that carried it, so that they both had an equal magic… It's something I was personally pushing when we made Wish You Were Here."